krehak/laravel-live-edit/README.md

 LiveEdit::get('text_2', 'Completely different text', null);
 ```

 You can also programmatically set the text.
-It will set your application's locale (`App::getLocale()`):
+It will use your application's locale (`App::getLocale()`):
 ```php
 use Krehak\LiveEdit\Helpers\LiveEdit;